HuJacobJiabao/my-redis/README.md

 ---

 ## License
-This project is for educational purposes and personal practice only, and is not affiliated with Redis or Redis Labs.
+This project was inspired by a [YouTube tutorial series](https://www.youtube.com/watch?v=ecIkcUTIEqE&list=PL6F3pyVdiAkfr4HaJXNrQDviFJNUWahgI&ab_channel=Devw%2FSel).The project is for educational purposes and personal practice only, and is not affiliated with Redis or Redis Labs.